Suunto 9 Peak Review

 - 100-meter water resistance

-Take a look at the Suunto website to see the full scope of all the features offered.
+Check out the Suunto website to see all the offered features.

 Given the price tag, we feel this device is a bit lacking when compared to similarly priced models.
 Ultimately the features on this model work and can still lend themselves to good GPS functionality, but we find it a less compelling model compared to what you can get in this price range.
 If features are your priority, this probably isn't the model for you.